jzariski/Portfolio/telescope-api-main/api/README.md

 # 3.2) Trains an RA/Dec Model

 Right now we've chosen the specs of the model for you.
-We're adding in ways that the user can change it soon This model is trained to predict the offset between TPT RA/DEC and WCS (CRVAL) RA/DEC
+We're adding in ways that the user can change it soon This model is trained to predict the offset between OBS RA/DEC and SOLV (CRVAL) RA/DEC

 ```bash
 python booster.py